cube-drone/rt0/players-guide/src/gm/adventure/act1.md

  * actually useful information
 * Lessons do not last very long and the players are allowed the rest of the day to themselves

 ## Quest 2: Raising The Stakes
+* Remind players to follow up with their Mentor
+  * or: have the Mentor show up and help the players out of a jam
+  * it's not cheating to indicate to your players that this is the main quest-line of the game.
+* Their Mentor asks the players to retrieve some important files from the Administrative Offices in Daybreak.
+* If this goes well: great!
+  * If they get caught by X0XI, or this goes very badly: TODO
 * Players must learn, somehow, that their master quest is to sever the psychic links between the station's various psychic touchpoints and the distant True Horrors.
 * 3 ways for them to discover this: